 If we want to avoid some of the worst impacts of climate change, there is a limit to the amount of greenhouse gases we can release into the atmosphere.
-World leaders have agreed to limit global temperature rise to 2°C.
+World leaders have agreed to limit global temperature rise to as close to 1.5°C as possible.

 But the oil and gas reserves we already know about are more than enough the push us well beyond that, where extreme weather and other climate impacts will become increasingly severe.